XVs32/kcauto_custom/README.md

 # kcauto_custom

-**kcauto_custom** is a command line Kantai Collection automation tool.
+**kcauto_custom** is a linux command line Kantai Collection automation tool.
 This is fock from an archived project [kcauto](https://github.com/perryhuynh/kcauto).
 In comparison with **kcauto**, **kcauto_custom** is less flexible while being more automatic for easy daily use.
 Same as **kcauto**, **kcauto_custom** is based on vision-based automation and **kcauto_custom** provide bug fix and addition functions like auto factory and more fleet preset for higher level of automation.